u-d-ash/u-d-ash/README.md

-almost a junior @ math dept, iit guwahati
+math junior at indian institute of technology, guwahati